-We attribute this increase to the expected dependence of ion-molecule interactions rather than a conformational transition.36 At 350 K and above, several conformational transitions are observed for non-activated ions.
-At room temperature, the DTCCS{He} profiles of the activated ions appear between 1100 and 1400 Å2.
-However, at 150 K source activation produces significantly more extended forms with (^{DT}CCS{He} 1250 - 1650 Å2).
+We attribute this increase to the expected dependence of long range ion-molecule interactions rather than a conformational transition.37 At 350 K and above, several conformational transitions are observed for non-activated ions.
+At room temperature, the ^{DT}CCS{He} profiles of the activated ions appear between 1100 and 1400 Å2.
+However, at 150 K source activation produces significantly more extended forms with (DTCCS{He} 1250 - 1650 Å2).
 Tuning the collisional activation conditions allows refolding intermediates to be captured in the low temperature drift tube (Figure S4).
-The most extended state achieved at 150 K (1650 Å2) aligns with the expected 150 K ^{DT}CC-S{He} of the most extended state at 500 K, suggesting this is a highly extended form; numerous other lower CCS intermediate states are also observed.
-Ion-molecule interactions may be different for elongated ions than for the compact forms, nevertheless the magnitude of the change and difference in the shape of the distribution cannot be explained solely by ion-buffer gas interaction potentials.37
+The most extended state achieved at 150 K (1650 Å2) aligns with the expected 150 K $^{\rm DT}CCS{He}$ of the most extended state at 500 K, suggesting this is a highly extended form; numerous other lower CCS intermediate states are also observed.
+Ion-molecule interactions may be different for elongated ions than for the compact forms, nevertheless the magnitude of the change and difference in the shape of the distribution cannot be explained solely by ionmolecule interaction potentials.38 be found in the Figures S5 and S6.
+For the +8 ions, the nonactivated species (solid black line) predominantly present as the compact N-state (~1360 Å2 at 295 K).
+As for ubiquitin, the ^{DT}CC-SHe increases with decreasing buffer gas temperature (250 K, 1370 Å2; 210 K, 1400 Å2; 160 K, 1460 Å2) which again we attribute to the expected temperature dependence of the ion-molecule interaction.39 Theoretical ^{DT}CCS{He} for 160 - 295 K were calculated using the projected superposition approximation (PSA) method.40 The change in theoretical ^{DT}CCS{He} across the presented temperature range is predicted to be $\sim 6\%$, in good agreement with that measured experimentally (~7%).
+Following collisional activation, we see an increase in the population of the extended state (~1750 Å2 at 295 K) and the retention of some N-state population.
+Following in-source activation at temperatures 295 K - 250 K, we observe partial refolding back to the N-state (Figures 2 and S6).
+As we decrease the temperature of the drift cell further, we observe that population H shifts away from the un-activated N-state, the effect being most pronounced at 160K.
+This indicates that as for ubiquitin, we are able to 'freeze' some of the transient intermediates within the timescale of the experiment.
+Similar behavior is found for the 7+ charge state (Figure S6), although the available activation energy is not sufficient to substantially populate the Hstate.